By Tim Marshall

 Objective

-The objectives of the R-O-B Drill include both offensive and defensive skills during the transition phase of going from one side to the other, as in offense to defense and vice versa.
+The objectives of the R-O-B Drill include both offensive and defensive transition skills, as in offense to defense and vice versa.

 Set-up